DiscordBotsReddit/ImageGuessingBot/README.md

 - `/start [timeout]` - Starts a new guessing game.
 Everyone has `timeout` seconds (defaults to 30) to find the correct word, or the game ends.
 There is a 3 second delay between rounds.

-- `/end` - Ends the current guessing game.
-(Current known bug: If you end the game during a round, the game timeout message will still show after 30 seconds)
+- `/end` - Ends the current guessing game.  ~~(Current known bug: If you end the game during a round, the game timeout message will still show after 30 seconds)~~ Fixed.